markconcha0214-ai/n8nblogsamples/botbot.md

 Supervised learning is when models are trained on labeled data.

-Unsupervised learning finds patterns in data without labels Unsupervised learning finds patterns in data, without labels Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties
+Unsupervised learning finds patterns in data without labels.
+Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties

 ## Why Deep Learning Matters